Peter Cain (politician)

-Peter John Cain (born 10 November 1954) is an Australian politician, elected to the seat of Ginninderra in Australian Capital Territory Legislative Assembly on 17 October 2020, representing the Canberra Liberals.
+Peter John Cain (born 10 November 1954) is an Australian politician who was elected to the seat of Ginninderra in the Australian Capital Territory Legislative Assembly in 2020, representing the Canberra Liberals.

 Early life and education

 Cain was born in Kurri Kurri, New South Wales, and attended local primary and secondary schools.
-He graduated from the University of Newcastle with a bachelor's degree in Mathematics (Hons), and a Diploma of Education.
+He graduated from the University of Newcastle with a bachelor's degree in Mathematics (Hons) in 1976, and a Diploma of Education in 1977.

 Cain's early career was in teaching in NSW, South Australia and the ACT.
-He returned to study at the University of Canberra obtaining a Bachelor of Laws (Hons), followed by a Graduate Diploma of Legal Practice at the Australian National University.
+He returned to study at the University of Canberra obtaining a Bachelor of Laws (Hons) in 2001, followed by a Graduate Diploma of Legal Practice at the Australian National University in 2002.

 Following graduation, Cain worked in the ACT Government in the Revenue Management Branch of Treasury, where his most senior role was managing the tax disputes section, Objection and Appeals.

 He served as Vice President of the ACT Law Society from September 2017 to September 2020.